RivuletSonata/RivuletSonata.github.io/_pages/about.md

     也会落在群星之间。
 ---

-You are surfing the private page of Kelvin Li.
+Hey, you are surfing the private page of Kelvin Li.

-I am currently a Computer Science student in Chengdu.
-Sichuan University Computer Science Department.
+I am currently a student in Chengdu, Sichuan University Computer Science Department.

+Major in Computer Science (Everest Class)

 Learning elementary Math, Algorithms, Machine learning.